 - Give it time: The effect on mood was established over at least 6 weeks.
 Do not expect results on the first day.

 For those interested in trying, you can purchase saffron on iHerb in standardized extracts.
-And for those who want to build a complete brain-focused protocol, feel free to try our personal supplement selector.
+And for those who want to build a complete brain-focused protocol, feel free to try our personal supplement finder.

 The Broader Perspective

 The story of saffron illustrates a beautiful principle: Sometimes traditional medicine points in the right direction, but only science can confirm it and quantify the effect.
-For thousands of years, saffron was attributed with mood-elevating properties, and now controlled trials show there is truth to it: a serotonergic, anti-inflammatory, and neuroprotective effect, which translates into measurable improvement in both mood and cognition.
+For thousands of years, saffron was attributed with mood-elevating properties, and now controlled trials show there is truth to it: a serotonergic, anti-inflammatory, and neuroprotective effect, manifesting in measurable improvement in both mood and cognition.

 References: